Can You Use a Sponge To Wash Your Car? NO – Here’s Why

 Mostly, microfiber wash mitts will cost anywhere between $5 and $15, depending on the brand and quality.
 I don’t think that’s expensive for anyone.

 If you wash it correctly, a microfiber wash mitt should last anywhere between 200-400 washes.
-Make sure to avoid these seven mistakes when washing microfiber products.
-That way, you’ll extend their lifetime.

 Yes, even a clean sponge will scratch your paint’s finish.
 As I already said, sponges are abrasive and will always cause some scratches on your car.